liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-agents-azure-billing.md

 ## Disconnect agents from pay-as-you-go billing

-To disconnect Agents from pay-as-you-go billing, follow these steps:
+To disconnect agents from pay-as-you-go billing, follow these steps:

 1. In the Microsoft 365 admin center, select **Copilot** > **Billing and usage**.
 1. On the **Pay-as-you-go services** page, select the SharePoint agent policy.